The Companies Act 2006

 3.5.1 If so recommended by the Board, the Company in General Meeting may honour any person who in their opinion has given distinguished service to Mountaineering in Scotland or elsewhere, by making that individual an Honorary Member of the Company.

-3.5.2 An Honorary Member shall be entitled to attend General Meetings of the Company, but shall not have the right to speak or vote at such General Meetings.
+3.5.2 An Honorary Member shall be entitled to attend, and to speak and vote at, General Meetings of the Company.
 An Honorary Member shall not be bound by the provisions of Article 3.10.2.

 (a) individual who is not an Individual Member or Honorary Member;